alligo/joomla-data-mining-and-machine-learning/README.md

   - This project requires administrative access (like database access and server access logs).
 - **Do not mistake this project by something that you "install" on an site**
-    - Some people search for "Data mining WordPress" or "Data Mining Joomla" asking for something to install and automatically "enable data mining" "enable machine learning" on the website.
+    - Some people search for _"Data mining WordPress"_ or _"Data Mining Joomla"_
+      asking for something to install and automatically _"enable data mining"_ _"enable machine learning"_ on the website.
-    - Stricly speaking, yes, one discussed source of data, Google Analytics, _can be installed_, but this project is have broader concept.
+    - Ok, **stricly speaking**, yes, one discussed source of data, Google Analytics, _can be installed_, but this project is have broader concept.
 - **Do not confuse this guide with something whose final result runs automatically and give insights.**